 - For a vegan option, use a flax or chia egg and replace the honey with maple syrup.

-- Play with the mixture a little bit - you may need to add a little more flour or oat milk depending on the humidity that day.
+- Play with the dough mixture a little bit - you may need to add a little more flour or milk depending on the humidity that day depending on if it's too dry or too sticky.
 Use the pictures for a representation of how it should look.

-- The cinnamon sugar topping with fall off the edges a little bit when baking and that's normal.
+- The cinnamon sugar topping may fall off the edges a little bit when baking and that's normal.